sdiehl/wiwinwlh/tutorial.md

 GHC 8.0 also introduced the OverloadedLabels extension which allows a limited form of polymorphism over labels that share the same name.

-To work with overloaded labels types we need to enable several language extensions to work with promoted strings and multiparam typeclasses that underly it's implementation.
+To work with overloaded label types we need to enable several language extensions to work with promoted strings and multiparam typeclasses that underlay it's implementation.

 ```haskell
 extract :: IsLabel "id" t => t